rcmdnk/ec2/README.md

 This is deliberately different from an EBS volume.
 The configured io2 volume is attached to one instance at a time by this toolkit and is not a replacement for shared storage.
+This project always creates and requires io2 volumes with Multi-Attach enabled.
 AWS supports [EBS Multi-Attach for io1/io2](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-volumes-multi.html) in the same Availability Zone, but ordinary XFS and ext4 file systems must not be mounted read-write by multiple instances; a clustered file system and coordinated locking are required.
-This project does not configure Multi-Attach, so use EFS, FSx, or S3-backed storage when multiple instances need the same files.
+Use EFS, FSx, or S3-backed storage when multiple instances need ordinary shared files.

 As a practical rule of thumb: